 For over six hundred years, the Constellation Mirror has opened, each new arrival shaping the fortunes of the world.

 SWORDS AND SANDALS: Pirate Lords

-The immediate years preceding the classic Swords and Sandals era were dominated by a battle to control the great oceans of Tritonia.
-In the year 560 CM, the naval dominance of the Phaetorian Armada collapsed, when over 95% of its fleet was wiped out in a series of planet shaking storms.
+The years that kicked of the classic Swords and Sandals era were dominated by a great nautical struggle to control the four oceans of Tritonia.
+In the year 575 CM, the naval dominance of the Phaetorian Armada collapsed, when over 95% of its fleet was wiped out in a series of planet shaking storms.

 A mad scramble began as islands rid themselves of Phaetorian rule and began to revolt.
 A generation of self-styled Pirate Lords appeared on the oceans and waged great and terrible battles against each other for control of the new ocean boundaries.

 Such luminaries as Wolfgang of Shackleford , Sir Belgrave, Emperor Antares and HeChaos began their adventures here on the high seas.

 After five long years, the land-grab was settled and Phaetor reclaimed control of the oceans, though many new individuals would rise to fame and power thanks to the great bounties of the sea.
 This conflict would come to be known amongst the people as the Four Oceans War.